mertzjames/pcc-cis-012-intro-to-programming-python/Project Material/ProjectSummary.md

 - The move energy type is the same as the pokemon.
 - There is no "energy cost" to performing a move.
-- If the attack requires a coin flip, assume the coin flip was successful 3 times.
+- If the attack requires a coin flip, ignore the actions that are outlined by the coin flip.
 - An evolved pokemon card DOES NOT require the stage 1 predecesssor.
 - The opposing team always goes first.
 - The pokemon name will be unique.
 - The pokemon order will be set before performing a battle.
-- If the attack damage has a modifier such as `+`, then assume that modifier is null (or 0).
-(Except coin flips).
+- If the attack damage has a modifier such as `+`, then assume that modifier is null (meaning it has no affect on the damage and can be ignored)
 - If the attack damage is empty (most likely due to a more complicated attack) assume a damage of 5 hp.
+- Selecting a move for attack is done by interating over the moves sequencially rotating to the beginning after having exhausted all moves.

 ## Expected Behaviors